Take some of the best walking tours in New York City!

 - “Look out” for invaders as you stand high on fortresses from the Revolutionary War and the War of 1812

-- Overlook the scenic vistas of the Harlem Meer and Nutter’s Battery
+- Overlook the scenic vistas of the Harlem Meer and Fort Clinton

-- Tread the same ground that General George Washington rode on to triumphantly retake New York City
+- Tread the same ground that General George Washington rode on to triumphantly retake New York in 1783

-- Stroll under an arch made of uncut boulders of Manhattan schist
+- Stroll near an 1866 arch made of uncut boulders of Manhattan schist

 - Find peace and tranquility along the beautiful Loch and waterfalls of the captivating Ravine